Okay, here are the best Pole links I've seen to date...starting with...

 - Robert Schwarz

-- was back for his second winter in a row...this is his newly relocated 1997-98 page with lots of pictures.
+- was back for his second winter in a row...this is his relocated 1997-98 page with lots of pictures.

 Other good people and places...